Trades & Labor Colorado (CO) Rank #11 of 50

 90th Percentile $107,214

 The largest employment areas for electricians in Colorado include Denver, Colorado Springs, Aurora, and Fort Collins.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Electrician in Colorado